 Check back here or take a look at Forge’s upcoming IPO calendar to stay in the loop about a possible Databricks IPO and other pending public offerings.

-If you’re interested in investing in private companies like Databricks before they go public, read more about pre-IPO investing or register on Forge marketplace today to get started.
+If you’re interested in investing in private companies like Databricks before they go public, you can read more about pre-IPO investing or register on Forge marketplace today to get started.

 FAQs about the Databricks upcoming IPO